Reem200/pizza-order-system/README.md

 # pizza-order-system
-A program that allows you to oder pizza and see your order details.
+A program that allows you to order pizza and see your order details.

 ## How to order:
 Run the program...